emicklei/melrose/README.md

 Fork this project and submit small Pull requests.
 Discuss larger ones in the Issues list.
 You can also sponsor Melrōse via [Github Sponsors](https://github.com/sponsors/emicklei).

+### Related tools

+- `melrose-mcp` is a (server) tool that uses the [MCP](https://modelcontextprotocol.io/) protocol to receive expressions to play.
+See [melrose-mcp](https://github.com/emicklei/melrose-mcp) for details how to install and use it.
+- `midicyles` is a tool that visualizes MIDI events using polar coordinates (notes move around in circles).See [midicyles](https://codeberg.org/emicklei/midicycles) for details how to install and use it.
+- `keymidi` is a tool that provides an interactive OS Keyboard to send MIDI events.
+This can be used to control the playing of music in `melrōse`.See [keymidi](https://codeberg.org/emicklei/keymidi) for details how to install and use it.
+- `slidermidi` is a tool that provides an interactive UI Sliders to send MIDI change event.
+This can be used to control the playing of music in `melrōse`.See [slidermidi](https://codeberg.org/emicklei/slidermidi) for details how to install and use it.

 Software is licensed under [MIT](LICENSE).
 &copy; 2026 [ernestmicklei.com](http://ernestmicklei.com)